BorisJeremic/Real-ESSI-Examples/eduction_example/_Chapter_Modeling_and_Simulation_Examples_Dynamic_Examples/DRM/27NodeBrick_DRM_3D/Readme.txt

-This example requires parallel ESSI for execution.
+This example requires PARALLEL essi for execution.